Introduction to Encryption with OpenSSL

 Installing OpenSSL

 1. Once the terminal is open, we need to update the package lists.
-This ensures we have the latest information about available software.
+This is like refreshing a catalog of available software before making a purchase.
 Type the following command and press Enter:

 sudo apt-get update